-When being prosecuted in Crown Court you will need to pass both a means test and a merit test.
-These will be used to establish whether you genuinely cannot afford to fund your own defence and if funding your legal defence is “in the Interests of Justice”.
+When prosecuted in Magistrates’ Court you will need to pass a means test and a merit test to establish whether you genuinely cannot afford to fund your own defence and if funding your legal defence is “in the Interests of Justice”.

 For Crown Court prosecutions, a means test will be used to work out how much of your defence costs you will need to pay yourself.
-If you are found not guilty in Crown Court, any payments you have made towards your defence costs will be refunded with interest.
+If you are found not guilty, any payments you have made towards your defence costs will be refunded with interest.

 Why choose Conspiracy Solicitor for your case?

 Conspiracy Solicitor is a trading style of Bird and Co Solicitors LLP, a leading East Midlands law firm that has been supporting clients all over England and Wales for over 30 years.

 Our specialist criminal defence team, led by Senior Partner Christopher Milligan, has over 200 years of combined experience, with particular expertise in conspiracy to supply class B drugs cases.

 We are accredited by the Law Society for Criminal Litigation, recognising our expertise in all areas of criminal prosecutions.

 We understand that these types of charges are extremely concerning, so aim to make proceedings as clear and straightforward as possible for you, while ensuring you have the strongest legal defence available.

 We will explain the situation and your legal options to you in plain English, then make sure you are kept up-to-date at all times about the progress of your case so you can have complete confidence in your criminal defence team.